 Infrared heating should be the first choice for any homeowner when it comes to deciding to go for electric heating.
 As well as being discrete and easy to install, each heater is low wattage meaning running costs will be significantly lower.

-Depending on the property you are located in, changes are you will need less far infrared heating (approximately half the watts) when compared with standard electric heating.
+Depending on the property you are located in, chances are you will need less far infrared heating (approximately half the wattage) when compared to standard electric heating.

 How many infrared panel heaters you need in a room will depend on the size (height, width and length) as well as insulation levels of a room.

-Placement of the infrared heaters (on wall or ceiling) is very important; essentially it is optimal to have the heaters directed over the areas of the room used most.
+Placement of the infrared heaters (on wall or ceiling) is very important; essentially it is most ideal to have the heaters directed over the areas of the room used most.
 In the case of a bedroom it would be the bed, in the living room the sofa and so on.

 Always ensure that you get a well-made heater that is genuinely far infrared.
 Cheaper versions may only have hot wires running through them that make them less effective and will breakdown quicker than carbon crystal versions.